Prince of Persia: The Two Thrones: Plot

 They eventually reunite at the palace entrance, where the Prince apologizes to Farah for his past arrogant and reckless attitude under the Dark Prince's influence.
 The Prince then repairs an elevator to bring the two to the palace's hanging gardens.
 Deeper into the gardens, the Vizier captures Farah and casts the Prince into an ancient well, where the long silent Dark Prince emerges once again and tries to take permanent control.
 The Prince resists the power, driving slowly deeper into the well looking for an escape, but he slowly weakens.
 At the bottom of the well, the Prince stumbles upon the dead body of his father Sharaman.
 He mourns for him, picking up his father's sword and accepting the consequences of what he has done to finally suppress the Dark Prince's ability to control his body.
 With a new resolve to set things right, the Prince fights his way underground and back into the palace halls, before ascending its massive tower to finally face the Vizier and free Farah.

 At the top of the palace's tower, the Prince confronts and kills the Vizier with the Dagger of Time.
 The Sands are released from the Vizier and his soldiers, who die.
 Seeing this, the people of Babylon rejoice.
 The Sands take the shape of Kaileena who cures the Prince's infection and destroys the Dagger of Time.
-She tells him that this world wasn't meant for her but there will be other worlds for her where she will find her place.
+She tells him that this world was not meant for her but there will be other worlds for her where she will find her place.
 She also tells the Prince that his journey is at an end and then disappears.
 As the Prince finds Sharaman's crown, the Dark Prince takes it and tells him that whatever the Prince owns will be rightfully his and lures the Prince into his mind, where the two struggle until the Prince abandons his shadow with the help of Farah's voice.
 The unconscious Prince is woken up by Farah.
 The game ends with her asking how the Prince knows her name and the Prince answers by beginning to retell a story about his first experience with the Sands of Time in Prince of Persia: The Sands of Time.